Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Liver Resection

 Liver resection is used to treat colorectal cancer that has spread to the liver.
 Removing the cancer from the liver helps to keep it from spreading farther.
 Sometimes all the cancer in the liver can be removed with this surgery.
-But even when this surgery cannot remove all the cancer from the liver, it usually helps people live longer.
+But even when this surgery can't remove all the cancer from the liver, it usually helps people live longer.

 Liver resection increases a person's chances of living longer.
 About 25% to 40% of people (25 to 40 out of 100 people) who have this surgery are still alive after 5 years (5-year survival rate).footnote 1